jouchaib2020/ezWallet/TestReport.md

 step4: integration testing of A<br>
 step5: integration testing of B<br>
 step6: integration testing of C<br>
-Where A,B,C rappresent different modules of the API.
+Where A,B,C represent different modules of the API.

 # Tests